king601012003/Visual-Recognition-HW1/README.md

 ## Installation

-this code was trained and tested with Python 3.6.10 and Pytorch 1.2.0 (Torchvision 0.4.0) on Ubuntu 18.04
+this code was trained and tested with Python 3.6.10 and Pytorch 1.3.0 (Torchvision 0.4.1) on Ubuntu 18.04

 ```
 conda create -n hpa python=3.6
 conda activate hpa
 pip install -r requirements.txt
 ```
-and for the optimizer, I used [Ranger](https://github.com/lessw2020/Ranger-Deep-Learning-Optimizer).
-The installation detail is in the link.

 ## Dataset Preparation
 ```